natsu2412/GG-Data-Analytics-Cyclistic-Case/README.md

 ![image](https://github.com/natsu2412/GG-Data-Analytics-Cyclistic-Case/assets/62971260/1b99dc64-0f5a-473c-87a6-16d5fc3c14d0)<br />

 Here's the scoop: casual riders are like marathon runners compared to members when it comes to trip length, clocking in longer journeys on average.
 Members stick to a steady pace, with trip lengths staying the same throughout the day.
 But casual riders?
 They're all over the map!
 They go the extra mile during between 8 am and 2 pm.
 And hey, they're not early birds either – their trips are shorter between 5 am and 8 am. <br />

+Now that we've cracked the code on how casual and member riders roll, it's time to whip up some marketing magic to woo those casual cruisers into the membership club!
+Here are some playful pointers: <br />

+1. Weekends are where the action's at!
+So, why not roll out some special deals like seasonal or weekend-only memberships?
+It's like a VIP pass to weekend biking bliss! <br />
+2. Let's hit the hotspots!
+Think vibrant tourist spots or trendy hangouts where casual riders love to chill.
+That's where we unleash our irresistible marketing campaigns to reel them in.<br />
+3. Did you know casual riders are the marathoners of the bike world?
+They love those long rides!
+How about tempting them (and even our members) with discounts for longer adventures?
+It's a win-win for everyone chasing those biking highs! <br />